Capital Preservation Investments

 For participants who are building their own retirement portfolios, capital preservation investments may be appropriate for those who want to do the following:

-- Protect their account balances from market fluctuations
+- Preserve their account balances from market fluctuations

 - Prepare to make withdrawals for retirement income

 - Have an investment strategy outside of their defined contribution plan that warrants a conservative approach within the plan